 Thanks for reading this post about Cardiff Castle!

 For information about opening times and prices you can visit the castles website.
 Find it here: https://www.cardiffcastle.com/

-If your interested in reading more about Wales you can see my report on climbing Mount Snowdon here.
+If your interested in reading more about Wales check out my post on Caerphilly Castle.
+You can also see my report on climbing Mount Snowdon here.
 And if you interested in seeing more Norman Castles there is a great one in York named Clifford’s Tower.
 I really recommend visiting that one too, I love it there!
 Please free to connect with me on social media.
 Find me on Twitter, Instagram or Facebook!

 Use Pinterest?
 Pin it: